Sheldenshi/Cross-the-Board/README.md

  There are a few special edge cases.
  If a player places their piece on a square where they are surrounded on all available sides by the opponent's pieces, that player's piece is captured immediately.
-See Diagram B below.
+See Diagram 2 below.

-  (Diagram B)
+  (Diagram 2)
    (before)       (black's move)     (end result) a b c d e         a b c d e         a b c d e
  1 . . . . .
 1 . . . . .
 1 . . . . .